-In our opinion, except for the item described in the preceding paragraph, the CRA complied, in all material respects, with the specified requirements for the year ended September 30, 2020.
+In our opinion, the CRA complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2021.

 This report is intended solely for the information and use of the CRA and the Auditor General, State of Florida, and is not intended to be and should not be used by anyone other than these specified parties.